Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 6

-Firebase US-owned · Google CLOUD Act
+Firebase US-owned · Google Foreign parent

 Best for realtime mobile apps